Luann de Lesseps

-Luann de Lesseps (née Nadeau, previously D'Agostino; known as "Countess Luann" from her first marriage, although she no longer has that title; born May 17, 1965) is a Canadian-American television personality, singer, model, and author.
+Luann de Lesseps (née Nadeau; formerly "Countess Luann de Lesseps" from her first marriage; born May 17, 1965) is an American television personality, singer, and former model.
 She is best known as an original cast member of the Bravo reality television series The Real Housewives of New York City, featuring in the first 13 of 15 seasons since its 2008 premiere.
 In 2018, she began headlining "Countess and Friends", a cabaret show of her own making.

+She is the former wife of Alexandre de Lesseps, whom she was married to from 1993 to 2009.

 Early life

 Born LuAnn Nadeau to French Canadian parents, she was raised in Berlin, Connecticut.
 She grew up with her six siblings and their father owned a construction company.
 In an early episode of The Real Housewives of New York City, de Lesseps shared that she had captained her high school varsity softball team.

 Career

 De Lesseps was formerly a licensed practical nurse in Connecticut, as well as a Wilhelmina model.

-She is one of the main cast members on Bravo's reality series The Real Housewives of New York City.
+In 2008, de Lesseps became one of the main cast members on Bravo reality series The Real Housewives of New York City.
 For the sixth season, she was demoted to a recurring "Friend of the Housewives" role due to not living in New York City at the time of filming.
 In April 2015, it was confirmed that de Lesseps would be returning as a main cast member for the show's seventh season.

 In February 2011, de Lesseps guest starred on Law & Order: Special Victims Unit, in the episode "Bully", playing a socialite who makes a gruesome discovery.

-De Lesseps wrote a book, Class with the Countess: How to Live with Elegance and Flair (published by Gotham Books) released April 16, 2009, and released her first record, "Money Can't Buy You Class" (through Ultra Records), on May 25, 2010.
+De Lesseps wrote a book, Class with the Countess: How to Live with Elegance and Flair, released April 16, 2009, and released her first record, "Money Can't Buy You Class" (through Ultra Records), on May 25, 2010.
 She released her second single, "Chic C'est la Vie" in June 2011.
 She released a third single, "Girl Code", on July 6, 2015.
 In June 2019, De Lesseps released her fourth single, "Feeling Jovani".
 In September 2020, she released her fifth single, "Viva La Diva", with Grammy-winning songwriter and producer Desmond Child.

 In February 2017, de Lesseps played a role in the film Maternal Secrets in Bermuda.

-In May 2017, de Lesseps appeared in the celebrity roast of Michael Musto alongside Bianca Del Rio, Jinkx Monsoon, Orfeh, Michael Riedel, Randy Rainbow, Crystal Demure, Judy Gold, and Randy Jones.
+In May, de Lesseps appeared in the celebrity roast of Michael Musto.
 The roast, which was produced by Daniel DeMello and directed by Rachel Klein, was hosted by Bruce Vilanch and introduced by Rosie O'Donnell.